Metastable Photo-Induced Superconductivity far above $T_{\textrm{c}}$: Results

-Here $\nu(0)$ is the density of states per spin per site at the Fermi-level and $\Delta(Q)$ is obtained by solving the BCS self-consistency equation for $U(Q)$.

-We start with a system without a shift ($Q=0$), in the normal state, at finite temperature $T>T_c$.
-We assume that the drive is sufficiently strong to traverse any free-energy barrier between the global free-energy minimum at $Q=0$ and the putative, superconducting metastable state at $Q_{MS} \neq 0$.
-After driving the phonon coordinate into such a metastable trap, a return to equilibrium through macroscopic nucleation due to thermal fluctuations is, canonically, slow.
-Our goal is thus to ascertain when the free energy landscape has a non-trivial local minimum.
-A sufficient condition for the free energy landscape to host a metastable state is that $T=0$ energy landscape should have a non-trivial local minimum.
-For $U_0=0$, a metastable state exists if:

-has two positive solutions $Q_B$ and $Q_{MS}$, corresponding to a local maximum and minimum in the energy landscape, respectively.
-Metastability persists until $T_{B}$ where the \textit{free} energy landscape no longer has non-trivial critical points and the metastable state becomes untrapped, as shown by the grey landscapes in Fig.~\ref{fig:metastablesc}(a) \& (c).

-We now distinguish between two types of metastability with a phase diagram delimiting their boundaries provided in Fig. \ref{fig:metastablesc}(b).
-The first type, metastability~I, corresponds to the scenario in which $E(Q_{MS}) > E(0)$, where $E(Q) = \frac{1}{2}M \omega^2 Q^2 - \omega^2 \nu(0) \mathrm{coth}\bigg(\frac{1}{\nu(0) U(Q)}\bigg)$ (see Fig.~\ref{fig:metastablesc}(a)) .
-In this scenario, the distortionless, normal state is always the equilibrium state and metastability occurs between $0<T<T_B$.
-The alternate scenario, metastability II, occurs when at $T=0$ a distorted ground state is energetically favorable (see Fig. ~\ref{fig:metastablesc}(c)).
-Equilibrium superconductivity exists until a critical temperature $T_{c}$ where a \textit{first} order phase transition occurs and the superconductivity-inducing distortion is no longer free energetically favorable.
-In metastability~II, optically switched superconductivity is possible for $T_c < T < T_B$.
-A prominent experimental signature accompanying metastability~II is the presence of a distortion-driven, first-order superconducting phase-transition.
-In passing, we note that while our approach near the local maximum is within BCS, the precise position of the local minima, thereby the quantitative boundary between metastability I \& II, may require a treatment beyond BCS to capture the effects of strong fluctuations.
+Within a mean-field analysis, developed in the Methods, we uncover two types of metastability and, for parameters relevant to $\ch{K3C60}$, provide a phase diagram delimiting their boundaries provided in Fig.~\ref{fig:metastablesc}(b) as a function of the effective density of states at the Fermi energy $\nu(0)$ and the band-splitting $\Delta E$ for a particular distorted phonon with electron-phonon coupling $g$ and frequency $\omega$.
+The first type, metastability~I (Fig.~\ref{fig:metastablesc}(a)) corresponds to a scenario in which the undistorted state is always the equilibrium state and a metastable state with finite distortion and stronger superconductivity exists between $0<T<T_{\textrm{B}}$.
+Above $T_{\textrm{B}}$, the free energy monotonically increases with $Q$ and the metastable state becomes untrapped, as shown by the grey landscape in Fig.~\ref{fig:metastablesc}(a).
+Metastability II, occurs when at, low-temperatures, a distorted state is energetically favorable (see Fig.~\ref{fig:metastablesc}(c)).
+Here, equilibrium superconductivity exists until a critical temperature $T_{c}$ where a first order phase transition occurs and the superconductivity-inducing distortion is no longer free energetically favorable.
+In metastability~II, optically switchable superconductivity is possible for $T_{\textrm{c}} < T < T_{\textrm{B}}$.
+A prominent, equilibrium, experimental signature accompanying metastability~II is the presence of a distortion-driven, first-order superconducting phase-transition.